 To slice the tuna, you need a sharp knife to avoid tearing the meat.
 The tuna will be quite delicate.
 If your knife can slice a piece of paper you should be good to go.

-Asian-inspired side dishes are perfect with the tuna.
-Simple white rice with green onions and a bit of soy sauce and sesame oil are delicious with it.
+Asian-inspired side dishes are perfect with this tuna steak recipe.
+Simple white rice with green onions and a bit of soy sauce and sesame oil is delicious with it.

 My recipe for Pan Braised Baby Potatoes would be excellent.

 Stir-fried vegetables with teriyaki sauce.

 Oven-browned broccoli, cauliflower, green beans, or asparagus.

 And don’t forget a tasty dipping sauce like wasabi or horseradish sauce.
 And you may like a drizzle of fresh lemon juice or lime juice.